 As a classic Disney tune echoes to the sounds of an old-fashioned fairground organ, parade up and down in a gentle counter-clockwise direction atop your majestic horse.
 Spin around and around and feel a cool breeze brush across your face as you view a menagerie of classic Fantasyland attractions in the not-too-far-off distance—including Sleeping Beauty Castle and Pinocchio’s Daring Journey.

-Command your prancing horse as the prince or princess of your very own fairytale by day or embark on a journey at night, basking in the magical glow of the carousel’s 3,328 shimmering lights.
+Command your prancing horse as the prince or princess of your very own fairytale by day or embark on a journey at night, basking in the enchanting glow of 3,328 shimmering lights.